South & North Galápagos

 16 Passengers

-Southwest & North Galápagos
+South & North Galápagos

-5 Reviews
+9 Reviews

 Trip highlights

-Incredible snorkeling at Devil's Crown
+Incredible snorkeling at Devil's Crown.

 Snorkel with Hammerheads at Darwin Bay

-A bird lover's paradise: Hiking on Genovesa
+A paradise for bird enthusiasts: Hiking on Genovesa.

-Gardner Bay: Pristine, white sand beaches
+Gardner Bay: Pristine, white sand beaches.

 The Galapatours experience

-Traditional hand-crafted teak cabins
+Traditional hand-crafted teak cabins.

 English-speaking guide for all activities

-Lectures in the evening
+Lectures in the evening.

 Your ship: Bonita